Tampa Florida Social Security Disability Lawyers

 You can also file a new application for benefits.
 However, filing a new application is not the same thing as appealing a denial, and you could lose benefits by not appealing a denial.
 In some instances, failure to appeal a denial can even result in your becoming ineligible to receive further benefits.

 Don’t Give Up!
-Get Assistance from The Law Offices of Nancy L. Cavey Tampa St. Petersburg Social Security Disability Lawyers
+Contact the Tampa Social Security Disability Lawyers

 If you have any questions or have been denied Social Security Disability benefits, we will review your case and denial letter at no charge and suggest an appropriate course of action.
 Contact our Florida Social Secuity Disability law office for your free initial phone consultation of your case today by calling (727) 894-3188.